frontend-dan/calculator-grid-layout/README.md

-# Siple grid layout for a calculator
+# Simple grid layout for a calculator

 This is a minimal, non-functional layout built using html and css grid to replicate a calculator interface.